ioos/ioos-atn-data/_docs/ndbc-gts.md

 # Ocean Profiles from Animal-borne Sensor Tags

 This page documents the standard operating procedures for formatting and submitting near, real-time ocean profile data from animal-borne sensor tags that are registered with the Animal Telemetry Network.
-After quality control and formatting into BUFR, eligible profiles are submitted in near real-time to the National Data Buoy Center (NDBC), which then distributes the observations via the [Global Telecommunications System](https://community.wmo.int/site/knowledge-hub/programmes-and-initiatives/global-telecommunication-system-gts) (GTS).
+After quality control and formatting into BUFR, eligible profiles are submitted in near real-time to the National Data Buoy Center (NDBC), which then distributes the observations to the [Global Telecommunications System](https://community.wmo.int/site/knowledge-hub/programmes-and-initiatives/global-telecommunication-system-gts) (GTS) via the Nationoal Weather Service Telecommunication Gateway (NWSTG).

 ## Workflow Overview

-At a high level, ocean profile data from animal-borne sensor tags are processed, converted to BUFR format, and conditionally submitted to the National Data Buoy Center (NDBC) for distribution via the Global Telecommunications System (GTS).
+At a high level, ocean profile data collected by animal-borne sensor tags are processed, converted to BUFR format, and when recevied within the near real-time submissiono window, conditionally submitted to the NDBC.
+The NDBC generates the corresponding BUFR bulletins for dissemination to the GTS through the NWSTG under the WMO bulletin header IOXX01 KWND.
 Only observations collected within the near real-time submission window are eligible for submission.

 The diagram below summarizes this workflow: